UK palace silence on Harry, Meghan's Oprah interview allegations adds to furor

 "So I'm not sure I would advise them to do anything much beyond what they are doing - which is not very much," he added.

-Charles didn't comment on the interview Tuesday during a visit to a vaccine clinic in London.
+Charles didn't comment on the interview Tuesday during a visit to a vaccine clinic in London, but a royal source told the Evening Standard that Charles "feels let down by what the Sussexes have said," adding: "The prince is proud of the diversity of this country and believes the diversity of Britain's modern society is its greatest strength."

+Responding to allegations that Harry and Meghan had been cut off financially, the source also told the newspaper that Charles "went out of his way to make sure his son and daughter-in-law were financially supported."

 Harry's father visited a church to see a temporary vaccine clinic in action and met with health care workers, church staff and people due to receive their vaccine jab.
 The visit was his first public appearance since the interview aired in the U.S. on Sunday night.